J4X-98/Writeups/Websites/DamnVulnerableDeFi/11_Backdoor/writeup.md

 To make sure everything is safe and sound, the registry tightly integrates with the legitimate Gnosis Safe Proxy Factory, and has some additional safety checks.

-Currently there are four people registered as beneficiaries: Alice, Bob, Charlie and David.
+Currently, there are four people registered as beneficiaries: Alice, Bob, Charlie, and David.
 The registry has 40 DVT tokens in balance to be distributed among them.

 Your goal is to take all funds from the registry.
 In a single transaction.

 ### Initial Analysis

-For this challenge we are only provided with one file which is the WalletRegistry.sol.
+For this challenge, we are only provided with one file which is the WalletRegistry.sol.
 The WalletRegistry supervises the issuing of tokens to the beneficiaries (if they create a Gnosis Wallet).

 ```solidity
 // SPDX-License-Identifier: MIT